-66. In block caving, the mineral ore is undercut to initiate the collapse or caving process.
+68. In block caving, the mineral ore is undercut to initiate the collapse or caving process.
 The undercut zone is then drilled and blasted progressively, with some of the broken ore drawn off to create a void into which initial caving of the overlying ore can take place.
 As additional broken ore is drawn following cave initiation, the cave propagates upward through the ore deposit, or "block," until the overlying rock breaks or caves under its own weight, and surface subsidence eventually occurs.
 Broken ore is removed through an extraction level developed below the undercut level and connected to it by drawbells, through which the ore gravitates to drawpoints on the extraction level where the ore is then conveyed to tunnels or shafts to be brought to the surface, as shown below:

-67. A variation of block caving is panel caving, which divides the ore into sections and extracts it in a similar fashion to block caving.
+69. A variation of block caving is panel caving, which divides the ore into sections and extracts it in a similar fashion to block caving.
 Panel caving allows the extraction of very large orebodies by dividing them into "panels," which are mined progressively.
 The fundamental difference between the methods is that block caving produces from the full orebody footprint, while in panel caving the active caving zone moves across the panel-i.e., while one end is being undercut, the other end is producing.
 Once a panel becomes depleted, the adjacent panel is mined in sequence until the orebody is exhausted.
-Like the primary benefits of block caving, panel caving can offer low operating costs and lower development costs due to its progressive approach.4 do not require an extensive team of specialists or skilled workers, especially considering that typically only limited further drilling is required once the draw-points are set up.
+Like the primary benefits of block caving, panel caving can offer low operating costs and lower development costs due to its progressive approach.5

+70. Caving techniques are often chosen based on their high production rates that can be achieved at consistently low costs.
+Cave mines are also relatively simple to operate and therefore do not require an extensive team of specialists or skilled workers, especially considering that typically only limited further drilling is required once the draw-points are set up.
 If the draw-points and handling facilities are correctly implemented for the specific orebody, then cave mining is generally the most cost-effective way of mining subsurface-even if the initial mine development is cost-intensive.
-As discussed in the 2016 Technical Report, Hugo North, the principal orebody at Oyu Tolgoi, was considered to be "highly suitable for the cave method of mining."5